GreggBzz/snmp-interface-poll/README.md

 ## Performance

 This collector gathers ~ 6000 SNMP metrics from ~ 700 interfaces in my environment in around 15 seconds.
-It should be run on suitable system with decent I/O performance.
+It should be run on a suitable system with decent I/O performance.